Mortal Kombat: Origins

 John Tobias said that his inspirations for the game's story and characters came from Chinese mythology and some of the stories and rumored events about the Shaolin monks.
-Regarding the film Big Trouble in Little China, Tobias wrote that although this movie "kind of Americanized my obsession for supernatural kung fu films from China, it was not my biggest influence.
+Regarding the film Big Trouble in Little China, Tobias wrote that although the film "kind of Americanized my obsession for supernatural kung fu films from China, it was not my biggest influence.
 My biggest influences came from Tsui Hark films -- Zu Warriors & The Swordsman.
 We had to get them from bootleggers in Chicago's Chinatown."
 In 1995, he said about their general process of designing characters for the series: "First we figure out the type, like she or he and will she/he be big or small.
 Then we'll get the theme of the characters, like ninja or robot.
 Then we'll design the costume, and while doing that we create the storyline and how s/he fits into the universe.
 Then we'll find an actor that kinda resembles our character."
 Tobias' writing and artistic input on the series ended around 2000 following the release of Mortal Kombat 4.
 In 2012, he said: "I knew exactly what I was going to do with a future story.
 A few years ago, I [wrote] a sort of sequel to the first MK film and an advancement to the game's mythological roots."

 The title Mortal Kombat was the idea of pinball designer Steve Ritchie, following difficulties trademarking the original title of Mortal Combat.
 Since then, the series often intentionally misspells various words with the letter "K" in place of "C" for the hard C sound.
-According to Boon, during the MK games' development they usually spell such words correctly, only making the substitution when one of the developers suggests it.
+According to Boon, during the Mortal Kombat games' development they usually spell such words correctly, only making the substitution when one of the developers suggests it.

 Graphics

 The characters of the original Mortal Kombat and its initial sequels were created using digitized sprites mostly based on filmed actors, as opposed to hand-drawn graphics.
-Mortal Kombat games were known for their extensive use of palette swapping, which was used for the ninja characters.
-In fact, many of the most popular characters have originated as simple palette swaps.
+Mortal Kombat games were known for their extensive use of palette swapping, which was used for the ninja characters; many of the most popular characters have originated as palette swaps.
 In the first game, the male ninja fighters were essentially the same character; only the colors of their attire, fighting stance, and special techniques mark a difference.
 Later games added further ninjas based on the same model, as well as several female ninja color swap characters initially also using just one base model.
 All of them gradually became very different characters in the following installments of the series.
 Eventually, Mortal Kombat 4 brought the series into 3D, replacing the digitized fighters of previous games with polygon models animated using motion capture technology.